Guide

 2-day beginner framework

-Day A: lower-body push, horizontal press, row, hamstring or hinge, arms or delts.
+Day A: lower-body push, press, row, hamstring or hinge, and one small accessory.

-Day B: hinge or hamstring, vertical pull, incline or overhead press, single-leg or leg press, calves or abs.
+Day B: hinge or hamstring, pull, second press, single-leg or leg press, and one small accessory.

 3-day beginner framework